Landfill methane projects lead in carbon market quality with CCP approval

 3Degrees’ Role in Supporting Landfill Gas Capture Projects

-Photo curtesy of Greater Lebanon Refuse Authority
+Photo courtesy of Greater Lebanon Refuse Authority

 3Degrees has been actively developing and managing landfill gas capture projects for nearly 20 years.
 Our technical project development team uses their decades of experience to ensure our projects meet the most stringent carbon reduction standards.
 From project inception to periodic onsite verification, our rigorous approach is based on ongoing monitoring and adherence to Core Carbon Principles (CCP) approved methodologies, resulting in emission reductions that are reliable, verifiable, and impactful.